AhsanKhodami/prpip/README.md

 ---

 ### **Input Requirements**
-The input data must be a Pandas DataFrame or CSV file with the following columns:
+The input data must be in one of the following formats: CSV, Excel, JSON, TXT, or Parquet.
+It should contain the following columns:
 - **`Trial`**: Identifies the trial number.
 - **`Pupil Size`**: The measured pupil size.